Microsoft shares fall 4% after warning of coronavirus hit to supply chain

 “Given there seems to be weakness in the PC supply chain, it would seem highly likely to me that we hear something from Intel,” Atlantic Equities analyst James Cordwell said in a mail.

-Andrew MacMillen, an analyst with Nucleus Research, said that PC makers such as Dell Technologies Inc (DELL.N) and Lenovo Group (0992.HK) could be seeing some difficulties.
+Andrew MacMillen, an analyst with Nucleus Research, said that PC makers such as Dell Technologies Inc and Lenovo Group could be seeing some difficulties.

 Microsoft said on Wednesday it would miss its own third-quarter revenue forecast for the PC unit, which houses Windows, of $10.75 billion and $11.15 billion.